 Finding hope in a hopeless world--it is one of the greatest promises we have received, fulfilled in the gift of Christ in a Bethlehem manger.
 And yet, many of us struggle to keep hope as our foundation.
-In Advent, sometimes hope is symbolized by an anchor.
+In Christian tradition, hope is sometimes symbolized by an anchor.
 "This certain hope of being saved is a strong and trustworthy anchor for our souls, connecting us with God himself behind the sacred curtains of heaven, where Christ has gone ahead to plead for us from his position as our High Priest…” (Hebrews 6:19-20 TLB).

 How can our families experience and express hope as the anchor of our souls?
 An anchor connects a vessel to the seabed to prevent drifting due to wind or current.
 The currents of the world pull hard on each of us, trying to deceive us into believing its worldview and convictions (or lack thereof).
 But God has told us how to remain steadfast and fixed, to keep us from drifting with every wind of opinion or movement.
 He tells us that he himself, in Christ and by His Spirit, keeps us rooted and grounded in His world.
 Culture pulls hard trying to entice us toward hope in the material and the temporary, but our advent hope is eternal.

 Hope deferred makes the heart sick, so how do we guard our hearts and those of our children from misdirected hope?

 Focus on the eternal.
 Lasting hope is always focused on the eternal rather than what can spoil or fade.
 When we spend too much time hoping for something God created, rather than God himself, we can often become disappointed.
 Redirecting hope to the eternal can be as simple as trusting that God will give us all good things we need for godliness (2 Peter 1:3), rather than hoping that we receive something specific and temporary.